A Phoenikerx’s Guide to Cuba

 What to pack:

 Cuba is hot and humid AF!
-Don’t take pants unless that’s your thing and you’re ok being kind of uncomfortable.
+Don’t take pants unless that’s your thing and you’re ok being uncomfortable.
 Whatever you take, make sure you’re conscious of sweat marks because there will be plenty of that day or night.
-Do take a sweater or a blanket for long bus travel.
+Wear a sweater or a blanket for long bus travels.

-We say it’s really hot but the truth is that it’s not like a summer in La Phoenikera.
-Anywhere there is shade, there will be breeze, so you’ll find refuge from the blasting heat for sure.
-Be prepared to be hot most of the time thought because not every place you go will have a cooling system (actually, most won’t).
+We say it’s really hot, but the truth is that it’s not like a summer in La Phoenikera.
+Anywhere there is shade, there will be a breeze, so you’ll find refuge from the blasting heat for sure.
+Be prepared to be hot most of the time, though, because not every place you go will have a cooling system (actually, most won’t).

 Again, take comfortable walking shoes because it’s worth walking to soak up the city.

-You want to stay at an RBnB or Casa Particular that offers towells.
-We did and it was great.
+You want to stay at an RBnB or Casa Particular that offers towels.
+We did, and it was great.
 All we packed were our beach towels.

 Cuba survival kit:

-Here’s what we recommend you take so you’re as comfortable as you can be while in Cuba.
+Here’s what we recommend you take to be as comfortable as possible while in Cuba.

 • Toilet paper.
 This will be your most valuable resource there, especially if you’re traveling to different places.
 We took toilet paper and little Kleenex packets.
 The Kleenex packets are practical because they are easy to carry everywhere and are not bulky.

-• A few cans of tuna, sardines or your favorite canned snack.
-Although we didn’t necessarily have a hard time finding food, it gave us comfort that if anything happened, we’d be covered.
-Again, Cuba is not a place with convenience stores or fast food joints on every corner.
-If you’re in a super touristy store, there will be more but even then, it’s not that much.
+• A few cans of tuna, sardines, or your favorite canned snack.
+Although we didn’t necessarily have a hard time finding food, it comforted us that we’d be covered if anything happened.
+Again, Cuba has no convenience stores or fast food joints on every corner.
+If you’re in a super touristy store, there will be more, but it’s not that much.

 • Munchies!
 If you have a sweet tooth or just like to snack on comfort food while on vacation, take those things with you.